bazelbuild/rules_rust/README.md

         <p>
           A prepared .tar.gz file to be unpacked and supplied to
           <code>rustc</code> as an "OUT_DIR" environment variable.
 Commonly
           used by Rust sources for outputs of code generation.
+Crates accept only a single out dir tar to retain parity with Cargo.
         </p>
       </td>
     </tr>